JohannesLorenz/lmms-wiki/Debugging-LMMS.md

 ```

 ### Debugging an AppImage
-In the event a crash only occurs from an AppImage:
+In the event a crash only occurs from a Linux AppImage:

 1. Run `./lmms-x.x.x.AppImage --appimage-extract`
 2. Run `gdb squashfs-root/usr/bin/lmms.real` (an optionally second parameter is the path to a core dump)